2019-20 Annual Report (text version)

 All significant audit recommendations raised by the Queensland Audit Office during the reporting period were addressed.

-The Financial and Performance Management Standard 2009 (Qld) governed the operation of QTC’s internal audit function for the 2018–19 financial year.
-QTC outsourced its independent internal audit function to Ernst and Young (EY) for the 2018–19 financial year.
+The Financial and Performance Management Standard 2019 (Qld) (Standard) governs the operation of QTC’s internal audit function.
+QTC outsourced its independent internal audit function to EY for the 2019–20 financial year.
 Internal audit reports to the Risk and Audit Committee and is conducted under an Internal Audit Policy, consistent with the relevant audit and ethical standards.
 The role of internal audit is to support QTC’s corporate governance framework by providing the Board (through the Risk and Audit Committee) with: